lVlyke/starfield-mod-loader/README.md

 # Devs - Building and testing

-To build and run the app for testing and development, simply ensure you have `npm` installed on your machine and run `npm install` and `npm run start`.
+To build and run the app for testing and development, ensure you have Node and NPM installed on your machine and run `npm install` and `npm run start`.